Do you want to break a bad habit?

 You may have been aware of this bad habit for a long time, and you may have tried to break it, but nothing is happening…

-This may be the first time you’re reflecting upon what habits you have developed over your lifetime, and how they currently impacting your life.
+Or this may be the first time you’re reflecting upon what habits you have developed over your lifetime, and how they currently impact your life.

-For example, a very common habit amongst busy women is to work too much.
-Deep down you want to start spending more time and energy to feed your own needs and desires, and not just serving work or others first.
+Deep down you may want to start spending more time and energy to feed your own needs and desires, and not just serving work or others first.

 Let’s say that this example of a habit of putting yourself last has been one of yours for a while now.

-Whatever scenario you identify with in your own life, you can start today to do this incredibly important work to learn how to break a bad habit for yourself.
+Whatever scenario you identify within your own life, you can start today.
+Doing this incredibly important work is to learn how to break a bad habit for yourself.

 Some of our habits and preferences are deeply rooted, they have been with us for a long time.
 We all have ways and daily habits that we rely on for safety and comfort.

-I had a habit of turning to organizing, planning and doing chores before prioritizing spending time on myself and what I truly needed for my own self-care and well-being.
+I used to have a habit of turning to organizing, planning, and doing chores before prioritizing spending time on myself and what I truly needed for my own self-care and well-being.